What is sports marketing? Sports marketing definitions from A to Z

 K – Key Performance Indicators

-Sports sponsorship programmes can and must be measured if we want the industry to be credible.
+Sports marketing strategies and sponsorship programmes can and must be measured if we want the industry to be credible.
 The right Key Performance Indicators (KPIs) must be clear at the start of all projects and must be achievable and impartial – this guarantees ROI for your clients and will hopefully lead to successful long-term partnerships for you.

 L – Licensing

-Too often set aside as a weak back-up plan for cheap apparel manufacturers, brand licensing is actually a user-powerful marketing tool, providing your business with an opportunity to reach a wide and targeted audience by exploring new markets and distribution channels.
+Too often set aside as a weak back-up plan for cheap apparel manufacturers, brand licensing is actually a user-powerful marketing tool, providing your business with an opportunity to reach a wide and target audience by exploring new markets and distribution channels.

 M – MotoGP